lazy-media/public/Authentik/Nextcloud/Readme.md

 ## Purpose

 This helps walk you through on how to setup Authentik as an OpenID provider and make Nextcloud use Authentik as a Login Method.
-This will also use a Property Mapping to allow control the amount of storage a user has assigned using Authentik User Attribute Settings.
+This will also use a Property Mapping to control the amount of storage a user has assigned using Authentik User Attribute Settings.
 This also allows Nextcloud to know the Authentik Admin user and assign the proper Nextcloud Admin group to allow Administrative access to your Authentik Admin.

 ## Assumptions